ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    name server is NOT REQUIRED to set TC=1.

-   Note that users may experience resolution failures for domains with only sibing glue when a name servers chooses to omit them in a referral response.
+   Note that users may experience resolution failures for domains with only sibling glue when a name servers chooses to omit them in a referral response.
 As described in Section 2.3, such domains are rare.